This page is not updated yet.

 Cartridge can also be used with regular ColecoVision games.

-First announced Super Games from Opcode Games that can get use the new Super Game Cartridge
+First announced Super Games from Opcode Games that get use the new Super Game Cartridge

-And for this to be done, there must be made a brand new PCB for this new
+And for this to be done, there was made a brand new PCB board for this new

-The Module upgrades our current ColecoVision video game console from its standard 1 K RAM, with
+The Opcode Super Game Module upgrades our current ColecoVision video game console from its standard 1 K RAM, with

-The new Super Game Module has also built in
+Both SGM1 versions of the Super Game Module has also a

-This sound chip is one of the most known out there, namely the AY-3-8910A.
+This avanced sound chip was one of the most known out there in the 80's, namely the AY-3-8910A.

-AY-3-8910A is already a known audio chip, for example in some MSX
+AY-3-8910A was already a known audio chip, for example in some MSX

 computers and earlier arcade machines.